-She graduated Phi Beta Kappa from Stanford University with degrees in English and French and earned a dual MFA in Applied Craft + Design from Pacific Northwest College of Art and Oregon College of Art and Craft.
+She graduated Phi Beta Kappa from Stanford University with degrees in English Literature and French Language and earned a dual MFA in Applied Craft + Design from Pacific Northwest College of Art and Oregon College of Art and Craft.

 This site was designed by Jarrett Fuller, who generously made both the code and the visual design available to others to adapt, remix, reuse, and update.
 (Thanks, Jarrett!)
 The site uses Jekyll, an open-source, static-site generator, and is hosted on Github.
 It’s set in Karla and Tinos and served up via Google Fonts.
 If you (like me) choose to model your site off of Jarrett's original code, please include a credit and link back to Jarrett.

 Subscribe to my occasional newsletter for updates on my work, thoughts-in-progress, and a peek into what I'm look at and inspired by these days: